How do you feel about using technology to help manage health? Take our survey here.

 Surgery for obstructive sleep apnea

-Surgery may be recommended if a person has a lesion, tonsils, adenoids, or birth defect that partly blocks the airway.
-Surgery is generally only done on people with moderate to severe OSA if a CPAP machine did not provide enough relief.
-There is no set standard for who should have surgery for sleep apnea.7
+Surgery may be recommended if a person has a lesion, tonsils, adenoids, or a birth defect that partly blocks the airway.
+Surgery is generally only done on people with moderate to severe OSA if a CPAP machine does not provide enough relief.
+There is no set standard for who should have surgery for sleep apnea.
+In extreme cases, a tracheostomy (hole in the neck) can be considered, but this is rarely performed for sleep apnea.7

 Surgery to remove extra tissue

 Some people with moderate to severe sleep apnea may need surgery to reduce, eliminate, or reposition tissue in and around the throat.
-The goal is to treat the areas that collapse and block the airway during sleep.5-7
+The goal is to treat the areas that collapse and block the airway during sleep, such as:5-7

 Most people try a positive airway pressure machine (CPAP, BPAP, or APAP) or mouth appliance for at least 3 months before surgery is considered.7